 - This koji prefers a slightly lower temperatures than normal koji

-- This black koji is of the black variant, however it does have a similarly high citric acid production to it’s lighter brother
+- This black koji is of the black variant, however it does have a similarly high citric acid production to it’s lighter brother mentioned in The Noma guide to fermentation.

 Need larger amounts of koji-kin?